-Tuesday An automobile trip over the famous Circle Drive to Garden of the Gods and through South Cheyenne Canyon . . . lunch at the Antlers . . . a trip to Pikes Peak by motor . . . picnic dinner in the mountains . . . then to your train, where air-conditioned sleeping cars await you.
+Tuesday An automobile trip over the famous Circle Drive through South Cheyenne Canyon . . . see Seven Falls . . . and over Buckhorn Pass to the Garden of the Gods . . . lunch at the Antlers . . . a trip to Pikes Peak by motor . . . picnic dinner at Pyramid Mountain Lodge . . . then to your train, where air-conditioned sleeping cars await you.